csaafrica/intro_to_data_science/project_topics.md

 **Expected Deliverables for All Projects**: A report outlining the problem, what was done and why, data sources used, technical details of analysis/modelling (e.g. models used and why), results and interpretation of the results, recommendations for action, limitations of current work and expectations for future work.

-## Project 1: Agricultural Productivity and Climate Resilience Dashboard
+## Project 1: Agricultural Productivity and Climate Resilience Dashboard [Group 6]

 **Problem Statement:** Climate change threatens food security across East Africa.
 Analyze how weather patterns affect crop yields and identify resilient farming regions.